 Translation: Enough to stone a dawg

-Meaning: An abundance of something (so much that you can do idle things with it, like stoning a dog).
+Meaning: An abundance of something (so much that you can do idle things with it, like throwing it at a dog).

 If a nuh so, a nearly so